frslabs/docus-ios/README.md

 # Docus SDK
-> Docus SDK uses advanced deep learning technologies for accurate and fast Document/ID scanning and OCR
+> Docus SDK uses advanced deep learning technologies for accurate and fast Document scanning.
 >
 >

 ![version](https://img.shields.io/badge/pod-v1.0.0-red)

-Docus SDK uses advanced deep learning technologies for accurate and fast ID scanning and OCR.
+Docus SDK uses advanced deep learning technologies for accurate and fast Document scanning.
 Businesses can integrate the Docus SDK into native iOS Apps which comes with pre-built screens and configurations.
 The SDK returns the scanned images, extracted data and error codes.
 And as a safety measure, the SDK does not store any of the personal data or ID images that are scanned.

 # Table Of Content
 - [Features](#Features)